 - Design and graphics - InDesign, Illustrator, Photoshop, Flash

 - Content management system (CMS) - Wordpress, Adobe Business Catalyst, Drupal, Joomla, Ektron, Zope.

-Advice on how to get into digital careers and case studies of people working in digital jobs can be found at Bubble Digital Career Portal.
+You can find advice on how to get into digital careers and read case studies of people working in digital jobs, on the Bubble Digital Career Portal.

-To develop their website, employers may use a number of options including their own in-house web design team, external web design agencies, freelancers or a combination of all of these.
-With this in mind, the variety of industries that might employ web designers is potentially very large, so any organisation that has a website may recruit a web designer to work in-house or as a freelancer.
+The variety of industries that might employ web designers is potentially very large, as any organisation that has a website may recruit a web designer to work in-house or as a freelancer.

-- Public sector organisations - universities or the police force
+- public sector organisations - such as universities or the police force

-- Private sector organisations - such as design agencies, banks, supermarkets, online retailers and law firms
+- private sector organisations - like design agencies, banks, supermarkets, online retailers and law firms